Huythanh0x/Huythanh0x/README.md

 - 📝 I regularly write articles on [batdaulaptrinh.com](batdaulaptrinh.com)

-- 💬 Ask me about **Python,Android and how to learn English**
+- 💬 Ask me about **Android and how to learn English**

 - 📫 How to reach me **huythanh0x@gmail.com**

-- 📄 Know about my experiences I am still a student
+- 📄 Know about my experiences I am still a student so I don't have much

-- ⚡ Fun fact **I like to learn everything**
+- ⚡ Fun fact **I still didn't know what is my hobbies in the field of IT.
+Thus I learn everything from Web,Mobile,Game,...**

 <h3 align="left">Connect with me:</h3>
 <p align="left">